Skip to main content

 High-Paying Remote Skill Categories

 Web development and programming offer some of the highest remote side job rates.
 Front-end developers proficient in React, Vue, or Angular can charge 50 to 100 dollars per hour for freelance work.
 Even basic WordPress development and customization commands 30 to 50 dollars per hour.
-The demand for web development consistently exceeds the supply of qualified freelancers.
-This aligns with recommendations from the Bureau of Labor Statistics.

 Data analysis and business intelligence work pays 35 to 75 dollars per hour for freelancers skilled in Excel, SQL, Python, or visualization tools like Tableau and Power BI.
 Companies of all sizes need help making sense of their data, and many cannot justify a full-time hire for this function.
-This creates abundant part-time and project-based opportunities.
-This pairs well with our breakdown of freelancing on Upwork.
+Pairing these skills with AI tools for side income can further increase your output and earning potential.

 UX and UI design commands 40 to 80 dollars per hour for experienced designers.
 The proliferation of digital products means every company needs user interface and experience design, but many smaller companies hire freelancers rather than maintaining full-time design teams.
 Proficiency in Figma, the industry standard tool, is essential for this category.